TheAttentionSeeker5050/job-board/roadmap.md

 - Testing
 - Work on the jopost api
 - A custom search tool for candidates and jobposts
+- An api call that lets you choose the file you're going to submit to the jobpost

+### Stuff to be considered in the future
+- Having multiple candidate profiles per user, like accomodating the profile to the job-post
+- A spanish and english version of the profile

 ### Stuff I need to fix